The Latest News On The API Economy

 Searching: No Search Term , Filtered By Category: "Video", Category: "Images", Category: "Search"

-We've added seven APIs to the ProgrammableWeb directory in categories such as Video, Collaboration, and Mapping.
-Here's a summary of the latest additions.
+We've added 22 APIs to the ProgrammableWeb directory in categories including Sales, Telephony, Visualizations, Shipping, Games and Transportation.
+Highlights today include postal APIs from NZ Post and the Hyperglance cloud visualization tool.
+Here's a rundown of the latest additions.

 Fifteen APIs have been added to the ProgrammableWeb directory in categories including Healthcare, Backend, Emergency, and Music.
 One highlight that was added is the Kanye REST API, which allows developers to access Kanye West's music data.
 Here's a rundown of the latest additions.